JesseAlderliesten/pkg-dev-ctv/proposal.md

 - `r pkg("desc")` provides tools to read, write, create, and manipulate DESCRIPTION files.
 - `r pkg("semver")` provides tools for operating on [semantic version strings](http://semver.org).
 - `r pkg("newsmd")` provides functions to create or update a `NEWS.md` file. `r pkg("fledge")` and `r pkg("autonewsmd")` generate `NEWS.md` from git commit messages following conventions specific to each package.
-- `r pkg("codemetar")`, or the leaner `r pkg("codemeta")`, convert metadata from packages sources such as DESCRIPTION and CITATION to the CodeMeta `JSON-LD` format.
+- `r pkg("codemetar")` and the leaner `r pkg("codemeta")` convert metadata from packages sources, such as DESCRIPTION and CITATION, to the CodeMeta `JSON-LD` format.
 This is a cross-language metadata standard used by search engines, software repositories etc.
 - `r pkg("cffr")` and `r pkg("citation")` generate a `CITATION.cff` file from package metadata and provide utilities to work with such files, e.g. converting to/from `"bibentry"` objects (see `utils::bibentry()`). `r pkg("cffr")` provides helpers for maintenance via git. `CITATION.cff` is a cross-language citation file format recognized by software repositories and citation managers.
 - `r pkg("badger")` generates URLs for customized badges from providers such as [shields.io](https://shields.io/), commonly added to README files and package websites to display metadata such as current CRAN version.
 - `r pkg("allcontributors")` facilitates acknowledging all contributors to code and repository issues in the README.